Havells India Limited (NSE: HAVELLS) Q4 2026 Earnings Call dated Apr. 22, 2026

 Okay.
 And on the cable and wire side, I mean we what will be the utilization levels of the new cable plant which we started And I think phase two should come sometime this year as well.
 So if you can just give us some color on that as well.

-So right now, you know, whatever capacities got added, we’ve been still operating at high capacity utilization and more capacities will come up, as you rightly said during the year.
-So hopefully by the end of this year, early next year, first quarter we’ll be having the entire capacity which are done.
+So right now, whatever capacity has got added, we’ve been still operating at high capacity utilization. and more capacities will come up, as you like we said during the year.
+So hopefully, by the end of this year or early next year, first quarter, we’ll be having the entire capacity, which are in.

 Understood sir.
 Okay, thanks a lot.
-I’ll come back and.
+I’ll come back in queue.

 Operator